540co/ads-bpa/README.md

 ![<Whiteboard>](./server/docs/other/Whiteboard.jpg)

-Acting as ScrumMaster, the Technical Architect migrated the identified stories into the team’s GitHub issue tracker identifying which tasks would be part of the Minimum Viable Product (MVP).
+Acting as ScrumMaster, the Technical Architect migrated the stories into the team’s GitHub issue tracker identifying which tasks would be part of the Minimum Viable Product (MVP).

 Based on the short duration of the challenge, the ScrumMaster decided to have two 3-4 day sprints.